Office Volunteers Needed

 CLASP is unique in that the after-school programs are located in neighborhoods throughout the community, bringing the program closer to the families served.
 The three current sites are: Claremont Village Apartments on Arrow Highway, Vista Valle Town homes on San Jose Avenue, and Foothill Mobile Park on Foothill Blvd.
 A fourth program site is in Fellowship Hall at Claremont Presbyterian Church, where children from throughout the school district are bused to the site and then to their homes.
 At CPC, students receive one-on-one tutoring and organized outdoor physical activities.
 There is a Claremont Unified School District certificated staff member at each site, along with a professional Site Supervisor and volunteer tutors from the community, the Claremont Colleges, and the Webb Schools.
 The teacher serves as a liaison with the children’s classroom teachers, acts as a mentor to the volunteer.
 Volunteer as a tutor one to three afternoons a week, or serve as a substitute doing the following:

 • Provide supplies, educational materials, books as needed

 • Join a CLASP Committee – Fund Raising, Program, Public Relations

 All children who are in grades 4-8 are invited to serve as acolytes in worship.
 Acolytes assist the pastors in important ways, by lighting the chancel candles, leading calls to worship, and collecting the offering.
-If you are interested in having your child serve as an acolyte please contact Pastor Rocky at (909) 624-9693.
+If you are interested in having your child serve as an acolyte please contact the church office at (909) 624-9693.